dpretet/friscv/doc/architecture.md

 - rx: serial input, data from an external transmitter
 - tx: serial output, data to an external receiver
-- rts: back-pressure to indicate the UART receiver can't receive anymore data
+- rts: back-pressure flag to indicate the core can't receive anymore data
-- cts: back-pressure to indicate the external receiver can't receive data anymore
+- cts: back-pressure flag to indicate the external receiver can't receive data anymore

 The UART uses a FIFO to store data to transmit, and another to store data received.
 If the FIFOs are full, the UART can't receive anymore data and rises